vatesfr/xen-orchestra/docs/troubleshooting.md

 ```
 xe vm-param-set uuid=<UUID> xenstore-data:vm-data/system-account-xoa-password=<password>
 ```
-Where UUID is the uuid of your proxy VM.
+Where UUID is the uuid of your XOA VM.

 Then you need to restart the VM.